A Trip to the Florida Railroad Museum

 The Pullman Sleeper Car - The Bradenton

-Earlier I discussed the Pullman sleeper car that is attached to the museum's model railroad display car.
+Earlier I discussed the Pullman sleeper car.
 The car is called the Bradenton, and taking a look inside the sleeper car is a step back to the 1950's era of passenger railroading, especially when you took a train cross country and you were on the train overnight.

 If you have an extra few minutes to spare before your train departs at the museum, take a look at the sleeper car by going through the vestibule doorway that is adjacent to the model rairoad display car into the sleeper car.
 Perhaps the museum might want to consider rehabilitating the car and maybe offering it on one of the weekend rail trips.